agrinode/docs/docs/Install_python_flask_on_ibm_bluemix.md

-## Get stated with Python [Flask](http://flask.pocoo.org/) Frame work on IBM Bluemix
+## Get stated with Python [Flask](http://flask.pocoo.org/) Framework on IBM Bluemix

 This work is based on [Getting started with Python on Bluemix Tutorial](https://github.com/IBM-Bluemix/get-started-python)

 The tutorial will develop a Python web application based on Flask framwork and deploy the app on [IBM Bluemix](http://bluemix.net).
 The app shows up a basic form which users can type their names.
-When hit enter the name will be add to database and can be access at `http://base_url/api/visitors`
+When hit enter the name will be added to database and can be accessed at `http://base_url/api/visitors`

 ### 1. Requirement